Population health programs

 - Help with personal problems that may complicate your pregnancy

 - Newborn baby assessments

 - Referrals to community resources and help in finding baby cribs, car seats, clothing, etc.

 - Help with substance abuse (services available at the Community Mental Health Board in your county)

 - Personal care or home help services

-HAP's Postpartum Depression Screening Program (Employer group and Medicare members are eligible)
+HAP's Postpartum Depression Screening Program (All members are eligible)

 Postpartum depression can occur in women soon after giving birth.
 Symptoms include sadness and hopelessness.
 It can start any time during the baby’s first year, but it’s most common to start feeling its effects during the first 3 weeks after birth.
 HAP’s Coordinated Behavioral Health Management department (CBHM) is committed to supporting new mothers by providing them with the tools to understand what postpartum depression is, if they are at risk and what to do if they are experiencing it.
 If you are a new mother and are struggling with postpartum depression, our case managers will reach out to you.
 They will provide support and education and refer you to a behavioral health professional if appropriate.

-Medicare Diabetes Prevention Program (Medicare members are eligible)
+Medicare Diabetes Prevention Program (Medicare and MI Health Link members are eligible)